charchit24bai10434-cmyk/stock-price-prediction/README.md

 ## 📌 Project Overview

-StockSense AI is a deep learning-based stock price forecasting project that compares multiple recurrent neural network architectures for time-series prediction.
+StockSense AI is a stock forecasting platform that combines deep learning research with an interactive prediction application for stock market analysis.

 Using historical Apple (AAPL) stock market data from **January 2020 to January 2024**, this project evaluates LSTM, GRU, BiLSTM, and BiGRU models to identify the most effective forecasting approach.